ZoeyErinBauer/Shelly-ALPM/README.md

 - **Package Management**: Supports searching for, installing, updating, and removing packages.
 - **Repository Management**: Synchronizes with official repositories to keep package lists up to date.
 - **AUR Support**: Integration with the Arch User Repository for a wider range of software.
 - **Flatpak Support**: Manage Flatpak applications alongside native packages.
-(Currently only in cli)

 ## Roadmap